Guillermo Tovar y de Teresa: Early years

 Detail of the Altar del Perdón, in the Metropolitan Cathedral of Mexico City.
-The scholarly comments of Guillermo Tovar de Teresa at the age of 11 with the then Mexican President, Gustavo Díaz Ordaz, about the fire in a structure and his criticism of restoration made him deserving of the official appointment of Counselor in Colonial Art, with a payment of a centenary.
+The scholarly comments of Guillermo Tovar de Teresa at the age of 11 with Mexican President Gustavo Díaz Ordaz about the fire in a structure and his criticism of the restoration efforts made him deserving of the official appointment of Counselor in Colonial Art, with a payment of a centenary.

-He learned to appreciate history and art books from a very young age, thanks to his grandfather, Guillermo de Teresa y Teresa, and his father, Dr. Rafael Tovar y Villa Gordoa, his "guardian figures".
-He said, that his grandfather had taught him to read in the pages of the newspaper...
+Tovar y de Teresa learned to appreciate history and art books from a very young age, thanks to his grandfather, Guillermo de Teresa y Teresa, and his father, Dr. Rafael Tovar y Villa Gordoa, his "guardian figures".
+He said that "his grandfather had taught him to read in the pages of the newspaper...
 Self-taught by choice (I decided to train on my own (...)
-I was bored), lived away from universities.
-At the age of seven he received, from then President Adolfo López Mateos, "a medal in recognition of his dedication to the study of Mexican history and art."
-At age 11 he was invited by the historian Jorge Gurría Lacroix to collaborate in the National Institute of Anthropology and History.
-At age 12 he was appointed advisor to President Díaz Ordaz in matters of colonial art.
-At 14, he had already given his first lectures at the Institute of Aesthetic Research of the UNAM, and at a very young age he received a distinction from the Royal Academy of Fine Arts of San Fernando in Madrid.
-At 16 he concluded his formal investigation into the history of Tacubaya, years later published as Historical news of the Miguel Hidalgo Delegation.
+I was bored), lived away from universities."
+At the age of seven he received "a medal in recognition of his dedication to the study of Mexican history and art" from then-President Adolfo López Mateos.
+At age 11 he was invited by the historian Jorge Gurría Lacroix to collaborate at the National Institute of Anthropology and History.
+At age 12 he was appointed advisor to President Gustavo Díaz Ordaz in matters of colonial art.
+At 14, he had already given his first lectures at the Institute of Aesthetic Research of the UNAM, and at a very young age he received a distinction from the Real Academia de Bellas Artes de San Fernando in Madrid.
+At 16 he concluded his formal investigation into the history of Tacubaya, which was published years later as Historical news of the Miguel Hidalgo Delegation.

 Genealogy

 Portrait of Guillermo Tovar de Teresa in his childhood, in the museum Guillermo Tovar de Teresa House (Valladolid 52, Colonia Roma, Mexico City).

-He was interested in investigating all the branches of his ancestry, passing through some of the largest and oldest families in the New Spain.
-In 2012, he submitted a request to succeed in the title of count of Gustarredondo, which litigated in Spain asking rights of possession.
-On the death of Guillermo Tovar, his nephew, Rafael Tovar y López-Portillo, son of Rafael Tovar y Teresa, director of Conaculta and grandson of President José López Portillo, requested the subrogation of the rights of his uncle in that title, because he is the firstborn.
-Guillermo Tovar was a great-grandson of Margarita López-Portillo y Rojas, in turn the sister of the lawyer, governor of the state of Jalisco, novelist, poet, playwright, journalist and language scholar José López Portillo y Rojas.
-Guillermo Tovar was also the maternal nephew of the writer José Bernardo Couto and maternal great-great-grandson of the writer José Joaquín Pesado.
+Tovar de Teresa was interested in investigating all the branches of his ancestry and traced his lineage back through some of the largest and oldest families in New Spain.
+In 2012, he submitted a request to succeed in the title of count of Gustarredondo, which was litigated in Spain asking rights of possession.
+Upon Tovar de Teresa's death, his nephew, Rafael Tovar y López-Portillo, son of Rafael Tovar y Teresa, director of Conaculta and grandson of President José López Portillo, requested the subrogation of the rights of his uncle in that title, because he is the firstborn.
+Guillermo Tovar de Teresa was a great-grandson of Margarita López-Portillo y Rojas, who was in turn the sister of the lawyer, novelist, poet, playwright, journalist, language scholar and governor of the State of Jalisco José López Portillo y Rojas.
+Tovar de Teresa was also the maternal nephew of the writer José Bernardo Couto and the maternal great-great-grandson of the writer José Joaquín Pesado.